|Elliott Sound Products||AN-008|

 V = R * I = 10Ω * 10mA = 0.1V (or 100mV)

 So the voltage across the zener will change by 100mV for a 10mA change in current.
 While that may not seem like much with a 15V zener for example, it still represents a significant error.
 For this reason, it is common to feed zeners in regulator circuits from a constant current source, or via a resistor from the regulated output.
 This minimises the current variation and improves regulation.

 Manufacturers' data sheets will often specify the dynamic resistance at both the knee and at a specified current.
-It is worth noting that while the dynamic resistance of a zener may be as low as 1.5 ohms at 25% of maximum current (depending on voltage and power ratings), it can be well over 500 ohms at the knee, just as the zener starts to break down.
+It is worth noting that while the dynamic resistance of a zener may be as low as 2-15 ohms at 25% of maximum current (depending on voltage and power ratings), it can be well over 500 ohms at the knee, just as the zener starts to break down.
 The actual figures vary with breakdown voltage, with high voltage zeners having very much higher dynamic resistance (at all parts of the breakdown curve) than low voltage units.
 Likewise, higher power parts will have a lower dynamic resistance than low power versions (but require more current to reach a stable operating point).

 Finally, it is useful to look at how to determine the maximum current for a zener, and establish a rule of thumb for optimising the current for best performance.
 Zener data sheets usually give the maximum current for various voltages, but it can be worked out very easily if you don't have the datasheet to hand ...